 BS 5250 - currently the 2011 edition, with an amendment in 2016 - is the code of practice for controlling condensation in buildings.
 It provides building designers with guidance on safeguarding the health of occupants by considering likely sources of moisture, avoiding the build-up of excessive moisture, and preventing mould growth and condensation.
 Section 8.4 covers roof design.

 Moisture can be generated internally by building occupants or enter the building from external sources.
 It can also be present within the construction if the building has not been allowed to dry sufficiently.

 BS 5250 states that the designer should take account of the following moisture sources in buildings:

-BS 5250 emphasis the importance of well-sealed ceilings as a means to curb the transfer of moisture into a roof space by means of moisture laden air.
+BS 5250 also emphasises the importance of well-sealed ceilings to curb the transfer of moisture into a roof space by means of moisture-laden air.
 This means:

 For more guidance relating to condensation, moisture and ventilation in roofs, refer to:

 To discuss the implications of BS 5250 on your next roofing project, contact your local Marley specialist who will guide you every step of the way.